Nisha Kapoor is an International award-winning artist with affiliation from UNESCO (a United Nations body)

 What does a typical day look like for you?
 Do you have a specific routine or process?

 Nisha: I paint alongside my full day job.
-So the moment I get off work, I take to the iPad to draw.
 It’s like a “draw daily” life for me – a routine, like eating.
 If I don’t paint, I don’t feel my day is complete.
 When I take to draw, I mostly try to recreate my dreams or just take to the canvas (digital in my case) and let my hand and heart flow.

 On my off workdays, I paint more frequently.
 My art consumes me so wholly that I have become a total stay in, and just keep painting, but I enjoy this way of life to the fullest.